barbazul/1kfa/mod_deckahedron_world_gm_guide.md

 Risk Drivers help players with less experience in role-playing games decide what to do.
-If they are very useful at your table, you can do the risk driver procedure for a players after they finish a period of downtime and head out again for adventure.
+If they are very useful at your table, you can do the risk driver procedure for players after they finish a period of downtime and head out again for adventure.

+### Alternative: Risk Takers

+If the players have all played 1kFA before, you can skip the Risk Driver cards and let the players describe their character's motivations in a more free-form manner.

+Ask this question to each player: What about your character's personality causes them to overreach?
+What makes them take risks a normal person avoids?
+Are they brave, foolhardy, driven, greedy, curious, grieving?
+Caught between two worlds?
+Unsure of who they are?
+Do they have a deathwish?

+Write down the answers.

 ### Distribute Slot Cards